The Insider's Guide to Buying Property in Dominica

 Individuals who have renewed the one-year temporary residency permit annually for 5 years can apply for permanent residency in Dominica.

-How do I become a citizen of Dominica?
+- How do you become a citizen of Dominica?

 Individuals who have lawfully resided in Dominica for 7 years can apply for citizenship by naturalization.
 Residents with a Dominican spouse may apply for citizenship by naturalization after 5 years of residency.